ntno-o/nargestayefi.github.io/_posts/2022-10-19-Post-MyClass.md

 ---
 layout: posts
-title: در کلاس چه گذشت
+title: class material
 ---

 - We wrote some code
 - We built our website
 - We pushed
+- we passed